 Dinner at Takumi

 Any hip neighbourhood needs a good ramen place – and Takumi is definitely a crowd pleaser.
 In fact you normally have to queue to get a table.
 Is it worth the wait?
 We think so.
 The noodles come directly from Japan and the pork broth is cooked for hours to create the perfect aroma.
-You also have no choice but to wait – it’s one of the few places in Munich where you can’t reserve.
+You also have no choice but to queue – it’s one of the few places in Munich where you can’t reserve.

 Drinks at Cucurucu

 Posing strong competition to the iconic and not-so-far-away Café Kosmos, Cucurucu is fast becoming another of the city’s hottest bars.
 With Berlin-esque vibes and a good selection of drinks, this bar offers a great spot to mingle on a night out.
-The venue has a total of 70 outdoor seats – the majority of them on the wood-paneled terrace under a maple tree.
+The venue has a total of 70 outdoor seats – the majority of them on the wood-panelled terrace under a maple tree.
 Keep an eye out for their regular concerts.

 Not to miss: Salon Irkutsk